 Nearly half of the respondents (48%) believed that better workplace technology would improve their productivity.
 The same percentage also called on employers to invest more in time-saving technologies.

-Employee frustrations with outdated tech were found to be strongest amongst US employees, with more than two thirds (69%) complaining about the time taken up by administrative chores.
-US employees were also found to be spending the most time on their expense reports - taking an average of 40 minutes to manually create a claim.
+Employee frustrations with outdated tech were found to be strongest amongst US employees.
+More than two thirds (69%) of workers in the US complained about the time taken up by administrative chores.
+US employees take the longest to complete their expense reports, averaging 40 minutes.

 Regional comparison of average time spent claiming back an expense: